 Another feature of a good travel pillow is that the back should be flat or angled backward, not to push your head forward.
 A good travel pillow may have straps to attach to the plane or car seat or some other way of stabilization, like non-slip panels on the back, to keep you and your head from slumping forward or on either side.

-Other common causes of neck pain to be aware of while traveling is poor posture and being in one position for a long time.
+Other common causes of neck pain to be aware of while traveling are poor posture and being in one position for a long time.
 To prevent travel-related neck pain from muscle tightness and stiffness, take breaks and do some stretches or exercises to reset your posture and move your neck muscles.
 Make sure you hydrate yourself during or after a long journey.
 Dehydration can cause muscle fatigue, cramping, and pain.

 Ask the Florida Orthopedic Neck Doctors at Orthopedic & Laser Spine Surgery For Help Today